btrask/stronglink/SUBSTANCE.md

 - Avoid conspicuous complexity
 	- Use post-increment over pre-increment unless it matters
 	- Yoda conditions...?
 Iffy...
 (I'm used to them now...)
+		- It's better to catch accidental assignment with compiler warnings
 		- There's still an argument for putting the shorter term first
 	- Complicated solutions better solve very important problems
 	- Go out of your way to keep common things simple (eg. error handling)